-NALF Fentress is on the outer edge of the Atlantic Coastal Plain physiographic province.
-The Atlantic Coastal Plain is a broad wedge of unconsolidated sediments that dip and thicken to the east.
-The sediments consist of several thousand feet of unconsolidated sand, clay, silt, and gravels and are underlain by granite basement rock.
-The surficial hydrogeologic unit at NALF Fentress consists of the Columbia aquifer, which extends to a depth of approximately 17 to 30 feet below ground surface (bgs) at the installation.
-This unit is underlain by the Yorktown confining unit, which is approximately 15 feet thick and is underlain by the Yorktown-Eastover aquifer.
-No monitoring wells or water supply wells at the base have been installed to the total depth of the Yorktown-Eastover aquifer, but the approximate thickness of the unit is 100 feet based on The Virginia Coastal Plain Hydrogeologic Framework (USGS, 2006).
+Groundwater at NAS Oceana is generally within 4 to 10 feet of the ground surface.
+The surfical hydrogeologic unit consists of the Columbia aquifer, which extends to a depth of approximately 17 to 30 feet bgs at the installation.
+This unit is underlain by the Yorktown-Eastover aquifer.
+The Yorktown confining unit has not been encountered during drilling activities at NAS Oceana.
+No monitoring wells or water supply wells at the Base have been installed to the total depth of the Yorktown-Eastover aquifer, but the approximate thickness of the unit is 100 feet based on The Virginia Coastal Plain Hydrogeologic Framework (USGS, 2006).